Memorable Manitobans: Hector Mansfield Howell (1842-1918)

 He practised law in Barrie with Dalton McCarthy, and then in Uxbridge, Ontario, before accepting an invitation to join Heber Archibald in Winnipeg in 1878, with whom he was associated for nineteen years.
 He was appointed Queen’s Counsel in 1886, at which time he was senior partner with the law firm of Howell, Hudson, Ormond and Marlatt.
 He was appointed Chief Justice of the Manitoba Court of Appeal in 1906, and served until 1912.
 He was a Bencher for the Law Society of Manitoba from 1898 to 1906 and President from 1904 to 1906.

+He was a unsuccessful candidate for the Winnipeg constituency in the 1880 provincial by-election.
 In 1890 he defended Liberal attorney general Joseph E. Martin in a famous libel trial involving the editor of the Manitoba Free Press, William Luxton.
 The Manitoba Schools Question led him to become a Liberal.

 On 14 July 1875, he married Harriett Susanah Lally (1851-1909) of Barrie, Ontario.
 They had five children: Edmund Howell (1876-1916), Emma Howell (1877-1903), Harriett H. Howell (1879-1949, wife of Dr. Richard Kenny), Constance Lally Howell (1883-1961, wife of Charles E. Pentland, mother of composer Barbara Pentland), and Sybil Howell (1886-1963).
 In 1881, his home on Carlton Street was designed by architect B. C. Kenway.